anvaka/git-also/README.md

 # motivation

-Files are often comitted together when developers improve code or add new features.
+Files are often committed together when developers improve code or add new features.
 This information could serve as a hint when you are exploring new code:

 * What are related file to this file?